-The following year he moved to Chase County, Kansas, represented Chase, Morris, and Madison Counties in the Territorial Legislatures of 1860 and 1861, was a member of the first State Senate in 1861 and again in 1867, a member of the House in 1864, 1866, 1876 and 1877, and speaker during most of the last session.
-In 1864, he was appointed Brigadier-General of the Kansas State Militia, and in 1867 Judge of the 9th Judicial District.
+The following year, he moved to Chase County, Kansas, represented Chase, Morris, and Madison Counties in the Territorial Legislatures of 1860 and 1861, was a member of the first State Senate in 1861 and again in 1867, a member of the House in 1864, 1866, 1876 and 1877, and speaker during most of the last session.
+In 1864, he was appointed Brigadier-General of the Kansas State Militia and, in 1867, Judge of the 9th Judicial District.

-For two years he was in Texas, was one of the original stockholders of the Atchison, Topeka & Santa Fe Railroad, was part owner of the Kansas Tribune of Lawrence in the 1850s, established the first newspaper at Cottonwood Falls — the Kansas Press; and at Council Grove — the Council Grove Press.
+For two years, he was in Texas, was one of the original stockholders of the Atchison, Topeka & Santa Fe Railroad, was part owner of the Kansas Tribune of Lawrence in the 1850s, established the first newspaper at Cottonwood Falls — the Kansas Press; and at Council Grove — the Council Grove Press.
 He was later connected with the Kansas Greenbacker of Emporia, the Topeka State Journal, the Woodsdale Democrat, and the Woodsdale Sentinel of Stevens County.
-He was always a reformer or a progressive in politics and was a member of the Republican, Greenback, Labor, and Populist parties.
+He was always a reformer or a political progressive and was a member of the Republican, Greenback, Labor, and Populist parties.

-He was killed on June 23, 1891, by Jim Brennen, as the result of a vicious county seat fight referred to as the Stevens County War in southwest Kansas.
+He was killed on June 23, 1891, by Jim Brennen as the result of a vicious county seat fight referred to as the Stevens County War in southwest Kansas.